Colson leads Notre Dame past Wake forest 88-81

+SOUTH BEND, Ind.
+(AP) — Bonzie Colson had 27 points and 16 rebounds Tuesday for Notre Dame, which snapped a four-game losing streak with an 88-81 win over Wake Forest.

-Despite giving up five inches to Collins, Colson grabbed 11 rebounds in the second half and recorded his 15th double-double of the season.
-He also set a career high with five blocked shots and knocked down two second-half 3-pointers to spark an Irish comeback from nine points down.
+Colson grabbed 11 of his rebounds in the second half and recorded his 15th double-double of the season.
+He also set a career high with five blocked shots and knocked down two 3-pointers.

-“Unbelievable what he does only being (6-foot-5),” said Irish point guard Matt Farrell.
-“Against guys like that, and he’s got to do it every night, I honestly think it’s incredible what he does.”

-Not to be outdone, Collins had 24 points and 14 rebounds to lead Wake Forest, his seventh straight 20-point game.

-“He’s starting to understand how good he is,” Wake Forest coach Danny Manning said of Collins.
-“We thought this was one we had an opportunity to have some type of success, but we weren’t able to capitalize.”

 V.J.
-Beachem had 19 points and a career-high four blocks (the Irish had 12 blocks total) and Steve Vasturia added 17 points and seven boards for Notre Dame (18-7, 7-5 ACC), which had lost five out of its last six and fell out of the Top 25 this week.
+Beachem added 19 points and a career-high four blocks and Steve Vasturia had 17 points and seven boards for Notre Dame (18-7, 7-5 ACC), which had lost five out of its last six and fell out of the Top 25 this week, but came back from a nine-point second half deficit.

-“We needed that, baby!”
-Notre Dame coach Mike Brey yelled as he entered the postgame interview room.
-“We haven’t won in a while, so it feels good to get a win.”

 Colson knocked down a 3 during a 10-2 Irish run four minutes later that gave them a 58-54 lead with 11:34 left.